This is how we do it.

 How can I donate to Agape?

-Agape Families accepts donations online and through cash or check.
-Physical donations can be mailed to our office at 160 E Broadway Suite A, Eugene, OR 97401.
-Online donations can be made here.
-Financial supporters are also welcome to attend our spring Benefit Breakfast for the Agape families.
+Agape Families accepts donations online through cash or check.
+Physical donations can be mailed to PO Box 103 Eugene, OR 97440.
+Online donations can be made here (link).
+Financial supporters are also welcome to attend our annual Spring Benefit for the Agape families.